 There are multiple benefits.
 Choosing to combine two or more procedures in the same surgical session can reduce costs related to surgery and ultimately shorten your recovery time.
 You are recommended to schedule a consultation with Dr Mosser to see if you are a candidate.

-Insurance does cover body contouring a large amount of the time, but people rarely seek insurance approval (or don’t get contouring done at all) because they think it will not be approved.
-Email our Insurance Concierge to learn if your insurance plan covers body contouring.
+Insurance does cover gender-focused body contouring a large amount of the time, but sometimes people don’t seek insurance approval (or don’t get contouring done at all) because they think it will not be approved.
+Email our Insurance Concierge to learn if your insurance plan covers gender-focused body contouring.